leon4rd/test/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## Where did Captain Hook get his hook?
+From a second hand store.